uzh-rpg/flightmare/README.md

 In the provided example, you will not be able to directly access the images from the wrapper step function, so you won't be able to solve the task by directly train using stable baselines.
 To enable access to images during training the function [get_images](https://github.com/uzh-rpg/flightmare/blob/bdaffdfdb56396be34844121397aac80e80141d9/flightrl/rpg_baselines/envs/vec_env_wrapper.py#L84) is already available.

 However, note that if you want to keep using this training code and pass both images and the drone's state, you will have to make some changes to the training algorithms.
-There are multiple ways to do it, and you can chose the one you prefer.
-We reccomed the following:
+There are multiple ways to do it, and you can choose the one you prefer.
+We recommend the following:

 1. Clone the [stable-baselines code](https://github.com/DLR-RM/stable-baselines3).
 2. Adapt the functions [train](https://github.com/DLR-RM/stable-baselines3/blob/master/stable_baselines3/ppo/ppo.py#L159), [collect_rollouts](https://github.com/DLR-RM/stable-baselines3/blob/master/stable_baselines3/common/on_policy_algorithm.py#L126), and [learn](https://github.com/DLR-RM/stable-baselines3/blob/master/stable_baselines3/common/on_policy_algorithm.py#L205) to make the observation space a tuple of images and state instead of list.
 3. Adapt the training code to use this local version of stable-baselines.

-Please note that this is not the best but just one of the many possible solutions, and you can chose the one you prefer!
+Please note that this is not the best but just one of the many possible solutions, and you can choose the one you prefer!

 ## Submission